itisrohit/Aerofy/README.md

-**Aerofy** is a secure file sharing backend built in Rust using the [Axum](https://docs.rs/axum/latest/axum/) web framework.
-It enables robust end-to-end encrypted file transfers, secure user authentication, and safe storage through hybrid cryptography (AES + RSA).
+**Aerofy** is a secure full-stack file sharing application with a Rust backend powered by the [Axum](https://docs.rs/axum/latest/axum/) web framework and a modern Next.js frontend.
+It enables robust end-to-end encrypted file transfers, secure user authentication, and safe storage using hybrid cryptography (AES + RSA).

+---

 ## 🚀 Features